Mehmet Gega

 He was born and raised from a noble family, one of the few traditional tetovarian families with old roots.
-Since he was a young boy, he had a revolutionary spirit and directly recognized the injustices and systematic terror exerted by the Yugoslav gendarmerie in these lands.
+Since he was a young boy, he had a revolutionary spirit and directly recognized the injustices exerted by the Yugoslav gendarmerie in these lands.

 As a young man, he was noted for his ingenuity, courage, and willingness to resist the violence exercised by the monarchic powers of that time.
 He was therefore arrested for the first time in 1939.

 History

 Early life

 Mehmet Gega completed his education in Tetovo.
 Under the policies of Aleksandar Ranković, many Albanian families were sent to Turkey.
 In 1955, Gega was sentenced to ten years in prison for obstructing the forced deportation of Albanian families to Turkey.

 He made connections with teachers in Albania and took illegally books and materials to teach Albanians in Macedonia the alphabet and the treasures of literature.
 As he wrote in his diary: "There were times when we could die from the cold weather, but the coldest thing was how we were persecuted and followed everywhere...
 We had books in Albanian but they were banned...
 I had to do this because every children who speaks Albanian must be educated.
 Those kids were as my own kids..."